Sub Rosa (Star Trek: The Next Generation): Reception

 At a convention in the 1990s, Michael Dorn mocked the episode as being a ripoff of Anne Rice's The Witching Hour.

 In 2016, fans at the 50th anniversary Star Trek convention voted "Sub Rosa" as the 6th worst episode of any Star Trek series.
 In 2017, it was ranked the 8th best romantic episode of Star Trek, noted for its exploration of sexual dreams.

 In 2016, SyFy included this episode in a group of Star Trek franchise episodes they felt were commonly disliked but "deserved a second chance".

 In 2017, this episode was noted as featuring scary and eerie Star Trek content.

 In 2017, this episode was rated the 6th worst episode of the Star Trek franchise up to that time, by Screen Rant.
 In 2019, they ranked it the 8th worst episode of the franchise based IMDB rankings of all episodes up that time.

 In 2019, ScreenRant included this episode on a list of bad one-off romances on the show, noting "There are so many fans who probably just prefer to forget about the fact Beverly and Ronin ever happened".
+The same article also called the episode “possibly the most infamous and hated TNG episode ever”.